arju88nair/NairBlog/content/post/Tidbits.md

 composer.json file dependencies will be installed and updated (if a dependency is not installed it will be downloaded)

 `composer require` - composer.json file will be modified automatically and the new dependency will be added

+## Synchronous programming

+### Single threaded

+ - A thread is assigned to one task and starts working on it.
+Once the task completes then it is available for the next task.
+ - Cannot leave the executing task in mid to take up another task.

+### Multi-threaded
+ -  Pool/multiple threads which can take up these tasks and start working on that.

+ ### Asynchronous Programming Model
+ – A thread once start executing a task it can hold it in mid, save the current state and start executing another task.
+ - If our system is capable of having multiple threads then all the threads can work in asynchronous model as well

+ ### Concurrency
+ - processing multiple requests at a time.